 What is FatFIRE?

 First, there was FIRE.
 You save up at least 25 times your anticipated annual spending, and you have a 97% or better chance of that money lasting at least thirty years.
 That was based upon a typical level of spending, whatever that might be for the individual of the family.

 Some people, like Jacob Lund Fisker of Early Retirement Extreme fame, took spending to a new low and frugality to the next level.
 Achieving FIRE by virtue of a particularly lean budget became known as leanFIRE.

 If leanFIRE is the term for spending quite a bit less than the average, what would a sensible person call the opposite thing — spending quite a bit more than the average early retiree? fatFIRE, of course.
 A subreddit was created, and fatFIRE officially became a thing.

 More recently, a fatFIRE Facebook group has surfaced (I may have had something to do with that), and fatFIRE fans from around the globe have a new gathering place.
-As of October, 2019, there are nearly 8,000 members and you’re welcome to join us!
+As of February 2020, there are over 10,000 members and you’re welcome to join us!

 I don’t believe there’s a consensus or standard definition of exactly what constitutes fatFIRE, so I get to go ahead and make my own.

 The average American household spends between $50,000 and $60,000 in 2018.
 A leanFIRE budget is at most half of that.
 I’d say fatFIRE is somewhere in the neighborhood of double.
 Since we like round, even numbers, let’s call a fatFIRE budget between $100,000 and $120,000 a year.